alexpolt/alexpolt.github.io/src/empty-value.md

 > by a move (sensible requirement), then we can assume that the r-value has become an empty value.
 > So don't call a destructor on such a value.*

-  If we have that rule, then suddenly you don't need any of the code with checkinh in the destructor (at least the part related to move implementation).
+  If we have that rule then suddenly you don't need any of the code with checking in the destructor (at least the part related to move implementation).
 Actually we don't have to ditch move constructors and move assignment operators.
 Let's just introduce a new rule (sorry for the lame language, I'm not a spec guy):

 > *An empty value is an r-value after being bound to an r-value reference function parameter
 > in a function call and the end of the function call.
 If the class of the empty value object
-> doesn't have a user-defined move constructor then skip destructing that object.*
+> doesn't have a user-defined move constructor/move assignment operator then skip destructing
+> that object.*

-  This way the user has a choice (the user can =default the move constructor for example or have implicit one) and avoid extra bugs in their code.
+  This way the user has the choice (the user can =default the move constructor for example or have implicit one) and avoid extra bugs in their code.

   PS.
 I am really not sure if I haven't missed something important.
-Would be grateful for any critique.
+Would be grateful for any criticism.

   PS2.
 While writing this post I realized another danger of current state of moving semantics in C++.
 Here is the code: